Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Asymptotic boundary conditions and the gauge group

 (ii) $F(A)_{ij}\to 0+\mathcal{O}\left(r^{-3/2-\epsilon}\right)$. \\ \\ In spherical coordinates, however, the inverse of the metric $g_\Sigma=dr^2+r^2d\Omega^2$ gives a factor $r^{-2}$ for each of the angular coordinates (and a factor $r^{-4}$ for the double angular coordinate $F_{\theta\phi}$), leading to the boundary conditions: \\

 (i) $(\alpha_A)_r\to 0+\mathcal{O}\left(r^{-3/2-\epsilon}\right),\;\;\;\;(\alpha_A)_\theta,\;\;(\alpha_A)_\phi\to 0+\mathcal{O}\left(r^{-1/2-\epsilon}\right)$;

 (ii) $F(A)_{r\theta},\;\;F(A)_{r\phi}\to 0+\mathcal{O}\left(r^{-1/2-\epsilon}\right),\;\;\;\;F(A)_{\theta\phi}=\mathcal{O}\left(r^{1/2-\epsilon}\right)$. \\ \\ All in all we see that the gauge field $A$ must become flat at asymptotic infinity sufficiently quickly and the tangent vector ``electric field'' $\alpha_A$ must vanish at infinity.
 We note that there is apparently no requirement for the gauge field itself to vanish at infinity, since it does not appear in the Lagrangian directly.
 It only needs to become flat \cite{Atiyah:1979iu}.
-This raises the question: do the above boundary conditions produce a proper tangent bundle $TQ$?
-That is: if we take $Q$ to consist of those connections that become flat asymptotically at the right rate, will its tangent space $T_AQ$ at a point $A\in Q$ then consist precisely of those $\alpha_A$ that approach zero asymptotically at that same rate?
-The answer is no. To see this, we consider the space of flat connections at infinity and examine its tangent space.
+But this raises the question: do the above boundary conditions produce an appropriate domain for the instantaneous Lagrangian, i.e. a tangent bundle?
+That is: if we take $Q$ to consist of those connections that become flat asymptotically at the rate indicated above, will its tangent space $T_AQ$ at a point $A\in Q$ then consist precisely of those $\alpha_A$ that approach zero asymptotically at that same rate?
+The answer is no. To see this, consider the space of flat connections at infinity and examine its tangent space.
 It should consist of the zero vector only, since we require $\alpha_A$ to vanish at infinity.
+In other words: there are no dynamical degrees of freedom at infinity, since the velocities vanish there.
+Thus, the gauge field is frozen at infinity: it can never change its value there.
+This leads to something akin to superselection sectors, labelled by all possible gauge field configurations at infinity.
+Each sector has the structure of a tangent bundle, but one cannot move between the sectors, because the gauge field is non-dynamical on the asymptotic boundary.

+There are two obvious ways of handling this ``superselection structure''.
+Either we account for all sectors together, while keeping track of the fact that one cannot dynamically move between them, or we choose to work in one sector.
+In the first case the instantaneous state space has the structure of a disjoint union of tangent bundles, each presenting a sector defined by a gauge field configuration on the boundary.
+In this article, however, we choose the latter option, restricting ourselves to one dynamical sector, which equals the tangent bundle to the instantaneous configuration space of gauge fields approaching a fixed configuration at infinity, i.e. satisfying a Dirichlet boundary condition.
+In a future work \cite{borsboominstantaneous} we will pursue the former option and study the instantaneous state space with asymptotic boundary conditions as a ``stratified'' space, with the ``strata'' labeled by the possible values of the gauge field on the boundary.

-In other words: the tangent space at infinity should be 0-dimensional, which in turn implies that the space of flat connections at infinity should be 0-dimensional, i.e. a discrete space.
-For simplicity we take it to consist of a single point, i.e. some \textit{fixed} asymptotic boundary choice of flat connection at infinity.
-Gauge transformations must leave this fixed, flat connection at infinity invariant and should therefore become constant at infinity.
+In order to restrict the system to one dynamical sector, we need to restrict $Q$ so that it consist of just a single configuration at infinity, i.e. some \textit{fixed} asymptotic boundary choice of flat connection at infinity.
+This means that we impose a flat asymptotic Dirichlet boundary condition at infinity.
+Gauge transformations must leave this fixed choice of flat connection at infinity invariant.